Lochnivar/ashverse/canon-refresher-for-ai.md

 - April 22, 1866: "Court-Martial in the Pines" (Kane and 12 lieutenants hanged by own movement)
 - April 12, 1868: Battle of Red River Ford (400 raiders vs. 600 joint troops, 341 killed)

 **Rules of Engagement (LOCKED):** Burn crops/infrastructure, free slaves, spare main houses/families, no assassinations.
-Violators executed by their own movement (Pettigrew Raid).
+Violators executed by their own movement (Pettigrew Raid). **Renege Exception:** If planter reneges on manumission (re-enslaves or imports new slaves), raiders may burn the plantation house as escalation, but still no killing/harming slavers or family.

 **See:** `world-building/economic/slavery-and-raids-master.md` for detailed narratives, `analysis/economic/slavery-death-mechanics-analysis-2025-12-05.md` for four-mechanism economic analysis.